OIDC Basics

 -d '{ "ticket": "<Ticket e.g. JjQ_Th1UvZyU5MsdKTLIfLv3VlKwEiYnnULmW6l_d9A>", "subject": "testuser01", "claims": "{\"name\": \"Test User\", \"email\": \"testuser01@example.com\", \"email_verified\": true}" }'

-Then you will receive the following response (folded for readability).
+Then you will receive the following response.

 {